dcsaorg/DCSA-EBL-Envelope/README.md

 ## Process of transferring

-Transferring a B/L between platforms consists of creating and signing the ebl Envelope and wrap it in a `transferblock`.
+Transferring a B/L between platforms consists of creating and signing the endorsement chain entry and wrap it in a `eblEnvelope`.
-This `transferblock` is being sent via an HTTP PUT to the receiving platform.
+This `eblEnvelope` is being sent via an HTTP PUT to the receiving platform.
 Which is depicted in this diagram:

 ![cross platform B/L transfer](specifications/plantuml/transfer-sequence-diagram.png)